-- Madoka Magica.
-It uses characters done in the cute style of Hidamari Sketch to tell a story that can be likened to Neon Genesis Evangelion.
+- Puella Magi Madoka Magica has characters done in the Puni Plush style of Hidamari Sketch (by the same artist, even) to tell a Cosmic Horror Story that is frequently compared to Neon Genesis Evangelion.

 - The anime adaptation of Violinist of Hameln, originally a parody manga, removes all the humor and plays the Dysfunction Junction for its full angst value, but keeps the art style.

 - Kaiba, Just look at the page picture, then look at the trope list.